akosma/SwiftMoment/README.md

 ## Installation

-With [CocoaPods](http://cocoapods.org/), just add this to your Podfile:
+SwiftMoment is compatible with [Carthage(http://github.com/Carthage/Carthage) and [CocoaPods](http://cocoapods.org/).
+With CocoaPods, just add this to your Podfile:

 ```ruby
 pod 'SwiftMoment'